jrg94/CSE5544/assignment01/README.md

 *Fun Fact*: In the time it took me to write this section, the Visual Studio build was only 25% complete.

+Also, while not exactly a feature, the Python VTK documentation is slim.
+In order to learn the tool in a week, I had to do a lot of C++ to Python conversions which wasn't ideal.
+There needs to be more plotting documentation in Python.

 ### D3

 [1]: docs/assignment01.pdf